thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Story contents</ins>
 - Stories should contain:
-  - A brid description of the need and business value
+  - A brief description of the need and business value
   - Any assumptions or details documented in the story.
 Sometimes you know there are assumptions, you are doing a story and it needs some kind of persistence and you know you are going to use a relational database.
 So this can be used as hint in the story so that the developer knows what the intentions are
   - The definition of done, some acceptance criteria and know when a story is complete.
 You don't want to find out in the sprint review that the product owner says "Hey, that is not what I wanted", so you want a document with a definition of done that says "well, this is the definition we agreed on.
 This is what the story does and if it's not what you want, we can write another story, but we did what they said it should do"

 ### <ins>Story description</ins>
-- User stories document a persona requesting a function to achieve a goal, that requesting some dunctionality to get some goal or achieve some goal, get some business value.
+- User stories document a persona requesting a function to achieve a goal, that requesting some functionality to get some goal or achieve some goal, get some business value.
 To do this is with this problem syntax:
   - As a '< some role >'
   - I need '< some function >'
   - So that '< some benefit >'